 - A combination of the above

 Dates are based on the start of each term, which may be before your first day of class.
-Please refer to the academic calendar to note the term start date.
+Please refer to the Billing Due Dates for additional information by term.

 Students that register within 72 hours of a scheduled deregistration will not be subject to that deregistration but will be subject to the next scheduled deregistration, with the exception being the last deregistration.